Learn more about Dark Star Park

 Appreciating a unique work of public art

-More than 35 years ago, work on Dark Star Park began on the former site of a gas station in Rosslyn.
+Thirty-five years ago, work on Dark Star Park began on the former site of a gas station in Rosslyn.
 Today, Dark Star Park is one of the neighborhood’s hidden treasures that is special for so many reasons:

 - It is the first work of public art produced in Arlington County, and predates the organization of Arlington’s formal public art program, which did not officially begin until the County Board adopted a Public Art Policy in 2000.